WTW93: Everyone Is a Complete Idiot Except Bill Maher

 You're ridiculous.

-All I'm saying is he was he never knew what he was talking about.
+He was, he never knew what he was talking about.

-And he says, You're ridiculous.
+And he says, you're ridiculous.

 Yeah.